HOW I BECAME A FUTURE CRITIC AND

 “Moon” was my first word (“Ya-Re-Akh” in Hebrew).
 My mom tells me I was 7 months old, on the Tel-Aviv beach promenade and I was looking excitedly at the night sky, pointing at... the Moon.
 That was my first step in a journey of exploration, inspiration and awe.
 The second step was a foray into the world of Star Trek (age 5, to this day) and then all manner of science fiction, soon thereafter came a fascination with space, scientific research, tech innovation, alongside history, philosophy, ethics, politics, speculative creativity and utopian thinking.

-Over time fascination transformed into professional occupation, and I became a science fiction evangelist.
+Over time fascination transformed into professional occupation, and I became a futures critic and science fiction evangelist.

-I’m fascinated with disruptive technologies, their societal impacts and ethical implications; I find inspiration, wonder and hope in scientific research, space exploration and science fiction creativity, and the impact and importance of story-telling in capturing our common imagination.
-Some of my published ideas (talks, articles) can be found here.
+I’m fascinated and awed with "disruptive" technologies, their societal impacts and ethical implications; I find inspiration, wonder and hope in scientific research, space exploration and science fiction creativity, and the impact and importance of story-telling in capturing our common imagination.

-Under the private consultancy of Promethean, I manage, coordinate and produce creative projects, curate programs, speak and moderate at various events along these lines of interest, in both the tech and creative sectors.
-You can check out some of my previous projects in the film, culture, digital and media art and digital tech fields.
+I manage, coordinate and produce creative projects, curate programs, speak and moderate at various events along these lines of interest.